-Appointments in 185.
-(1) The Commissioner of Prisons shall be appointed by the President after consultation with the National Security Council.

-(2) Subject to this section, the power to appoint persons in the rank of Assistant Commissioner and above in the Prison Service shall be vested in the President on the advice of the Commissioner of Prisons through the Secretary of State.

-(3) Subject to any regulations made by the Prison Service Council, the power to appoint persons to a rank in the Prison Service below that of Assistant Commissioner shall vest in the Commissioner.
+- 1. The Commissioner of Prisons shall be appointed by the President after consultation with the National Security Council. - 2.
+Subject to this section, the power to appoint persons in the rank of Assistant Commissioner and above in the Prison Service shall be vested in the President on the advice of the Commissioner of Prisons through the Secretary of State. - 3.
+Subject to any regulations made by the Prison Service Council, the power to appoint persons to a rank in the Prison Service below that of Assistant Commissioner shall vest in the Commissioner.

-CHAPTER XIII

-THE ARMED FORCES AND THE NATIONAL INTELLIGENCE AGENCY
+CHAPTER XIII: THE ARMED FORCES AND THE NATIONAL INTELLIGENCE AGENCY

-PART I : THE ARMED FORCES
+PART I: The Armed Forces

-Armed Forces
+186. Armed Forces